AdityaMH/Civ-Army-Color-Style-Sheet/README.md

-# Civ-Color-Army-Mod #v1.0.2a
+# Civ-Color-Army-Mod #v1.0.3
 This mod contains exclusive skins where each civ has its own skin color in each troop and unit.
 You need enable "show pixels unit" to make it work.

 Update:

- v1.0.2a
+ v1.0.3
+ - Revamp Ballista, Trebuchet, Carrier, Siege Tower, and many more.
  - Fix Immortal & Persian Immortal
- - Add Inquisitor*
+ - Add Inquisitor
- - Improve Armored Unit*
+ - Improve Armored Unit

- v1.0.1a
- - Reforge Missionary*
+ - Reforge Missionary

 Next project: